1980s Pyramid Globe Table Lamp

-Materials: White glazed ceramic, white painted glass globe.
+Materials: White glazed ceramics. white/opal painted glass globe.
 Bakelite socket.

 Height: 33 cm / 12.99”